Darrtown "Gathering" #5 - December 8, 2012

 Made us come back…year after year-r-r."

-BELOW: Much to the surprise and delight of the audience, Santa and Mrs. Claus appeared from behind the bar!
+Much to the surprise and delight of the audience, Santa and Mrs. Claus appeared from behind the Hitching Post bar!

 Among those in attendance were State Senator (Ohio District 4) Wm.
 Coley; State Representative (Ohio District 53), Tim Derickson, and Milford Township Trustees, Russell McMillan and Paul Gillespie.

 The Darrtown Bicentennial Steering Committee hosted Saturday’s tribute to Huber, as part of the group’s preparation for the Darrtown Bicentennial in 2014.
-The Steering Committee sent electronic invitations to all who are listed on the Darrtown Bicentennial mailing list.
+The Steering Committee sent electronic invitations to this event to all who are listed on the Darrtown Bicentennial mailing list.